Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 BLACS and BLACS/INSTALL are automatically executed as "$ make" in these orders, to genarate libscalapack.a.
 It is 11.2 MB for the latest version of Debian-13 (Nov.
 2025).

-The arch.make file and mpifort for the MPI and OMP cases are the followings (the upper half of the arch.make):
+The arch.make file, mpifort and mpicc for the MPI and OMP cases are the followings (the upper half of the arch.make, for siesta-4.1-b4gccAM1.tar.gz):
 .SUFFIXES:
 .SUFFIXES: .f .F .o .c .a .f90 .F90
 SIESTA\_ARCH = gfortran-MPI-OMP